Written by Victoria Arrington, edited by Mark Todd.

 What are the signs that a supplier might be struggling?

-With the sheer volume of recent collapses, there are certain patterns and “red flags” we have noticed tend to pre-date a collapse.
-Though these issues are by no means a guarantee that supplier is struggling or will fail, they may be troubling to some.
+With the sheer volume of recent collapses, there are certain patterns and “red flags” we have noticed tend to precede a collapse.

 Supplier Red Flags

 Potential red flags to look out for include…

 - A drop in customer service availability or quality, or a rise in customer complaints

 A rise in complaints can be the first sign that something is up.
 These can be seen in poor service ratings on the energyhelpline website (one or two stars out of five) or in the Citizens’ Advice energy customer service rankings.

 As of 9 January 2020 the latest Customer Service rankings show Nabuh Energy in 40th position bottom of the 40 suppliers they list with the rest of the bottom five made up by Utilita (39th), Green Star Energy (38th), Outfox the Market (37th), and Ecotricity (36th).